Background pattern

 If you take more levetiracetam cinfa than you should:

-The possible adverse effects of an overdose of levetiracetam cinfa are drowsiness, agitation, aggression, decreased alertness, respiratory inhibition, and coma.
+The possible side effects of an overdose of levetiracetam cinfa are drowsiness, agitation, aggression, decreased alertness, respiratory inhibition, and coma.

 If you forget to take levetiracetam cinfa

 Contact your doctor if you have missed one or more doses.
-Do not take a double dose to compensate for the missed doses.
+Do not take a double dose to make up for the missed doses.

-The discontinuation of treatment with levetiracetam cinfa should be done gradually to avoid an increase in seizures.
-If your doctor decides to stop your treatment with levetiracetam cinfa, they will give you instructions for the gradual withdrawal of levetiracetam.
+Stopping treatment with levetiracetam cinfa should be done gradually to avoid an increase in seizures.
+If your doctor decides to stop your treatment with levetiracetam cinfa, they will give you instructions for gradual withdrawal of levetiracetam.

 4. Possible Adverse Effects